-(6) Includes OID, unused fees, and exit fees, but assumes no prepayment penalties or early payoffs.
+(6) Includes PIK interest, OID, amortization, unused fees, and exit fees, but assumes no prepayment penalties or early payoffs.

-(7) Subject to prime rate floor of 3.25%.

-(8) The aggregate loan commitment to Loan #1 includes a \$4.005 million initial advance which has an interest rate of 15.25% and a second advance of \$15.995 million which has an interest rate of 9.75%.
-The statistics presented reflect the weighted

-- average of the terms under both advances for the total aggregate loan commitment.
-On October 3, 2021, following a review of our loan concentrations, we sold \$5.0 million of principal related to the second tranche of Loan #1 to an affiliate at amortized cost plus accrued interest of \$4.9 million. - (9) The aggregate loan commitment to Loan #7 includes a \$5.98 million initial advance which has an interest rate of P + 10.00% and a second advance of \$4.0 million which has an interest rate of P + 10.00%.
-The statistics presented reflect the weighted average of the terms under both advances for the total aggregate loan commitment. - (10) Subject to adjustment not below 2% if borrower receives at least two consecutive quarters of positive cash flow after the closing date.
+- (7) Subject to prime rate floor of 3.25%. - (8) The aggregate loan commitment to Loan #1 includes a \$4.05 million initial advance which has an interest rate of 15.25% and a second advance of \$21.0 million which has an interest rate of 9.75%.
+The statistics presented reflect the weighted average of the terms under both advances for the total aggregate loan commitment. - (9) The aggregate loan commitment to Loan #4 includes a \$5.98 million initial advance which has an interest rate of P + 10.00% and a second advance of \$4.0 million which has an interest rate of P + 10.00%. - (10) Subject to adjustment not below 2% if borrower receives at least two consecutive quarters of positive cash flow after the closing date.